SudeshKumar-92/titanic-mlops/README.md

 curl.exe -X POST "http://127.0.0.1:5000/predict" -H "Content-Type: application/json" -d $body

-"young age + more money = survive"

-It learned statistical patterns from 891 real Titanic passengers.
-What it actually found was:

 Higher Fare → more likely to survive (1st class passengers had better access to lifeboats) Younger Age → slightly more likely to survive (children were prioritized)